Is Dark Chocolate a Healthy Food?

 For more than 25 years, news articles have been talking about the health benefits of dark chocolate.
 In fact, after going through some of the available research, I wrote an article in 2008 about the benefits of cocoa.
 There are several compelling studies showing that small amounts of the flavonoids found in some cocoas can significantly reduce the number of heart attacks people experience.

 There's just one catch.
-The heart healthy benefits quickly fade if you eat bars that are higher in sugar, fat and calories.
-In an effort to demonstrate a “healthier” dose of chocolate, I gave this example in my article.
+The heart-healthy benefits quickly fade if you eat bars that are higher in sugar, fat and calories.
+To demonstrate a “healthier” dose of chocolate, I gave this example in my article.

 “So how much cocoa were they eating of drinking?
 Just 4 grams of cocoa a day.
 That's about how much you'll find in two chocolate Hershey's Kisses.”

 That “dosage” information was quickly passed over and forgotten.
 Just two chocolate Kisses?
 Who eats that little?
 People just remembered that dark chocolate or cocoa can be healthy.
 So they grabbed a full-sized chocolate bar and ate without worry.
 In fact, there's a lot to worry about.
 It's a combination of industry-funded research, clever misleading marketing and willful ignorance from the buying public.

 The research part began quite simply.
 Over the past 30 years, companies like Barry Callebaut, Hershey's, Mars and Nestle have invested millions of dollars into scientific studies and research grants on the benefits of cocoa.
 Since the research is privately funded, studies were designed to show the maximum benefit of cocoa consumption.
 Any studies that show problems, don't have to be released.
 Because remember, it's privately funded.